andrew-johnson-4/lsts-tutorial/src/tutorial/value_types.md

-## Value Types
+## Literal Types

-Value types are defined by a regular expression that matches a subset of *value characters*.
+Literal Types are defined by a grammar that matches a subset of *value characters*.
-Value characters are defined in the LSTS lexer as character ranges associated with values.
-In this fashion LSTS does not really define any builtin value types.
+LSTS does not really define any builtin literal types.
-All value types are defined by the user or by a prelude that is loaded by the user.
+These literal types are all left to preludes and the user to define.

 ```lsts
 type Number;